rkshockey/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch allows you to set up nested components that build off of the previous url without typing out the full url ending each time.

 1. How would you explain form validation to someone who has never programmed before?

+Validation tells you whether or not the form is filled out the way it needs to be and let the user know what they're missing if it's not.

 1. In 1-2 sentences, define end to end testing.

+End to end testing simulates the user experience so that the developer can easily see whether interactions with the webpage are doing what they are meant to.

 ## Instructions